 Napa is More than Just Wine

 As you can see, there are plenty of things to do for those who aren’t fans of wine or need a break from wine tasting.
+You don’t have to be a wine drinker to have a fun time.
 It’s a gorgeous area with lots to see.

 Have you been to Napa?
 Other than wine tasting, what did you enjoy?